Dishub LRT station

-Dishub Station is a station of the Palembang LRT Line 1.
+Dishub Station is a station of the Palembang LRT Line 1, in South Sumatra, Indonesia.
 The station is located between station and station.
-Nearby the station is South Sumatra Province's Office of Transportation (Dinas Perhubungan Provinsi Sumatera Selatan, abbreviated as Dishub), hence its name.
+Located near the station is South Sumatra province's Office of Transportation (Dinas Perhubungan Provinsi Sumatera Selatan, abbreviated as Dishub), hence its name.

 The station was opened on 20 September 2018, after the 2018 Asian Games had concluded.